Qingqing-Yang-177/Qingqing-Yang-177.github.io/index.md

 - **[Sep 2023 - Apr 2024]** as an Assistant Research Scientist @NYU<br>
 Work with [**Prof. Cate Hartley**](https://www.hartleylab.org/), and [**Dr. Noam Goldway**](https://scholar.google.com/citations?user=0tVFPecAAAAJ&hl=en), investigating the relationship among decision-making (RL parameters), developmental and psychiatric disorders, and their neural factors.

-btw Noam is going to be a prof soon in London starting around 2025!
-Happy for you, Noam!
-Potentially hiring...

 ---
 ### Academic Background